Skip to main content

 Effortlessly insert multiple checkboxes across your selected range with Kutools for Excel!

 Kutools for Excel's Batch Insert Check Boxes feature allows you to add checkboxes in bulk with just a few clicks.
 Say goodbye to the tedious task of inserting checkboxes one by one and welcome a more efficient way to organize your data.
-Get it now to start your free trial for 30 days!
+Get it now to start your free trial!

 Demo: Sum or count checked checkboxes in Excel